-It is recommend that you collect dust from areas that do not normally get cleaned, such as on top of kitchen cabinets, behind washers and dryers, grates on the backside of the refrigerator, the under side of carpets, etc.
+It is recommend that you collect dust from areas that do not normally get cleaned, such as on top of kitchen cabinets, behind washers and dryers, grates on the backside of the refrigerator, HVAC units, ducts and vents, under refrigerators and on the coils and compressors, the under side of carpets, etc.

 Bulk samples should be taken of visible mold growth.